Post overview: What to wear in New York City in Fall

 These socks can do no wrong in my eyes.
 They are comfortable, warm and offer enough padding (thanks to the thickness) that my feet don’t hurt after a day of walking miles in heavy-duty boots.

-Good luck catching me without these during fall in NYC!
-But you can’t go wrong with any good-quality wool sock.
+Good luck catching me without these during fall in NYC.

 Gloves & Scarf